 Volume

-Those who practice at home like these cymbals since they take the volume down for family, roommates and neighbors who have to listen to you practice.
+Those who practice at home will like these cymbals since they take the volume down for family, roommates and neighbors who you force to become your unwilling audience.

-Drummers who play live venues where lower volumes are desired also find the tone of these cymbals to be good enough that they can stage these cymbals.
+Drummers who play live venues where much lower volumes are desired also find the tone of these cymbals to be good enough for situational live use.
 That is pretty amazing for a cymbal designed to be more quiet or for practice scenarios, and it says a lot about the usable tone as well.

 Tone

 The tone of these cymbals is definitely different than what you might expect from a normal cymbal.
-The volume lowering properties make it so that the sticking seems a little more pronounced compared to the wash of the cymbal.
-The tone feels a little more thin and light, which is to be expected.
+The volume lowering properties make it so that the sticking seems much more pronounced compared to the wash of the cymbal.
+The overtones feel much more thin and light, which is to be expected.

 Materials & Finish